JianTing-Li/Healthfirst_Star_Wars/README.md

 ![SwitchCategories](gif link)

 ## Searching Specific Star Wars characters or planets
-* You can search for specific Star Wars characters or planets using the searching bar.
+* You can search for specific Star Wars characters or planets using the search bar.
-* To reset the list, use the refresh control or switch to the other category (Characters or Planets).
+* To reset the list, use the refresh control or switch to the other categories (Characters or Planets).

 ![SearchBarDemo](gif link)